 In theory, yes, but in practice, not really.
 The K3 has been obsolete for several years, and if you submit a K3 nonimmigrant visa petition it will likely be changed to the CR1/IR1 Immigrant visa.

 Today, there is no longer a substantial backlog of I-130 petitions so there is no real need for the K-3 in most cases.
-While the K-3 has not been officially eliminated as some have reported a K-3 petition filed now will almost certainly be converted to a CR1/IR1 and the I-129F petition will be dropped.
-Since the filing fee for both the CR1/IR1 and the K-3 are both $420 there is no harm in “hedging your bet” and filing the K-3 unless you have children.
-With the K-3 a child an be included and receive a K-4 visa without filing the I-130 and paying the associated $420 filing fee.
-However once the child enters the U.S. and files the Adjustment of Status (AOS) to receive the green card he/she would then need to concurrently file the I-130 and pay the $420 filing fee along with the AOS fees.
-So while you save the $420 I-130 fee for the child initially it must eventually be paid.
+While the K-3 has not been officially eliminated as some have reported, a K-3 petition filed now will almost certainly be converted to a CR1 or IR1 and the I-129F petition will be dropped.
+Using a K-3, a child can be included and receive a K-4 visa without filing the I-130 and paying the associated $420 filing fee.
+However once the child enters the U.S. and files the Adjustment of Status (AOS) to receive the green card, they then need to concurrently file the I-130 and pay the $420 filing fee along with the AOS fees.
+So the I-130 filing fee must eventually be paid in both cases.

-Because most K-3’s are being effectively changed to the CR1/IR1 now it would be a mistake to file a K-3 without including the I-130 for any children.
-If a K-3 is submitted without the child’s I-130 and is changed to the CR1/IR1 the child would be left out because he/she had no I-130 to be approved.
+Because most K-3’s are effectively changed to the CR1 or IR1 it would be a mistake to file a K-3 without including the I-130 for any children.
+If a K-3 is submitted without the child’s I-130 and is changed to a CR or IR1 visa, then the child would not be included because they had no I-130 to be approved.

-Another important point worth mentioning is that the CR1/IR1 also results in a substantial cost savings since the alien does not need to file the AOS and pay the associated filing fee of $1070.
+The CR1/IR1 also means a cost savings since you don’t need to file the AOS and pay the filing fee of $1070.